|

 Ingredients

-What Ingredients Do You Need to Make this 5 Ingredient Crock Pot Potato Soup Recipe?
+Ingredients for 5 Ingredient Crock Pot Potato Soup

 With just a few simple ingredients, you can have this slow cooker potato soup recipe ready in no time!
 You can find the full recipe card, including ingredient quantities, full instructions, and nutrition information below.